seojitongri/jun-kang-data-portfolio/01-subscription-growth-analytics/README.md

 ## Projected Revenue Impact

-If 100,000 dollars of marketing spend is reallocated from Meta to Organic:
+Reallocating 100,000 dollars from Meta (CAC ≈ 170) to Organic (CAC ≈ 70) would:

-* Meta would acquire approximately 588 subscribers
-* Organic would acquire approximately 1,428 subscribers
+* Increase acquired subscribers from approximately 588 to 1,428
-* Net gain: 840 additional subscribers
+* Generate an additional 840 subscribers

-Assuming an average monthly revenue of 50 dollars per subscriber, this shift could generate approximately 42,000 dollars in additional monthly recurring revenue, or over 500,000 dollars annually.
+Assuming 50 dollars in monthly revenue per subscriber, this shift could generate approximately 42,000 dollars in additional monthly recurring revenue, or over 500,000 dollars annually.

-This demonstrates that improving channel allocation can materially impact company growth and profitability.
+This highlights how channel optimization directly impacts long term profitability.